ctfu/Leetcode/README.md

 # Leetcode

 Leetcode algorithm solutions.
-The solutions here does not necessary represent the best solutions out there.
+The solutions here does not necessarily represent the best solutions out there.
 It only serves as a personal project.

 |#  |Title                                                              |Solution                                         |Difficulty|
 |---|-------------------------------------------------------------------|:-----------------------------------------------:|:--------:|